brunokoga/Montevideo/additionalMonsters_dir/spider.md

 Special Abilities

-**Barbed Hairs (Ex)** A tarantula can throw barbed hairs from its back at a creature as a ranged touch attack (range increment 20 feet.
+**Barbed Hairs (Ex)** A tarantula can throw barbed hairs from its back at a creature as a ranged touch attack (range increment 20 feet).
 A creature struck by these hairs must make a DC 22 Fort save or be nauseated for 1d6 rounds.
 A creature that attacks a giant tarantula with a non-reach melee weapon must make a DC 22 Reflex save to avoid being struck by these hairs.
 The save DC is Con-based.

-**[Poison](monster_dir/universalMonsterRules#_poison-(ex-or-su)) (Ex** Bite—injury; _save_ Fort DC 24; _frequency_ 1/round for 6 rounds; _effect_ 1d6 Str; _cure_ 2 consecutive saves.
+**[Poison](monsters/universalMonsterRules#_poison-(ex-or-su)) (Ex)** Bite—injury; _save_ Fort DC 24; _frequency_ 1/round for 6 rounds; _effect_ 1d6 Str; _cure_ 2 consecutive saves.
 Save DC is Con-based with a +2 racial bonus.